lopezdsr/sql-query/sql-query.md

 Only using `select *...` returns an error, such as "Invalid CSV data type used: `struct< the nested JSON object you used >`.
 Use a valid data type for the CSV format."
 As a workaround for nested structures, specify the full nested column name(s) instead of the wildcard, for example, `select address.city from cos://...`
 For arrays, the Spark SQL explode() function can be applied in the query, for example, `select explode(address.city) from cos://...`
-- In case you receive a corrupted result, check if your source file is corrupted, or if the file format you selected is correct.
+- If you receive a corrupted result, verify that the source file is correct and that the correct input file format is specified using 'STORED AS' in the SQL statement.
+- If you receive an error message stating that some columns are not found in the input columns, but the columns do exist in the input file, check if the input file format being specified using 'STORED AS' in the SQL statement is the actual file format of your current file.
 - In order to further process CSV output with SQL Query, all values have to be contained within one line.
 The multi-line option is not supported and therefore must be manually changed.
 To remove new lines from multi-line column values, use the SQL function `regexp_replace`.
 For example, a CSV object `data` has an attribute `multi_line` containing values spanning multiple lines.
 To select a subset of rows based on a `condition` and store it on COS for further processing, a skeleton SQL statement looks like the following: